MicrosoftDocs/Devices-docs/surface/ethernet-adapters-and-surface-device-deployment.md

 The simplest solution to avoid MAC address conflicts is to provide a dedicated removable Ethernet adapter for each Surface device.
 This can make sense in many scenarios where the Ethernet adapter or the additional functionality of the docking station will be used regularly.
 However, not all scenarios call for the additional connectivity of a docking station or support for wired networks.

 Another potential solution to avoid conflict when adapters are shared is to use the [Microsoft Deployment Toolkit (MDT)](/mem/configmgr/mdt) to perform deployment to Surface devices.
 MDT does not use the MAC address to identify individual computers and thus is not subject to this limitation.
-However, MDT does use Windows Deployment Services to provide PXE boot functionality, and is subject to the limitations regarding pre-staged clients which are covered later in this section.
+However, MDT does use Windows Deployment Services to provide PXE boot functionality, and is subject to the limitations regarding pre-staged clients, as described later in this section.

 When you use a shared adapter for deployment, the solution for affected deployment technologies is to use another means to identify unique systems.
 For Configuration Manager and WDS, both of which can be affected by this issue, the solution is to use the System Universal Unique Identifier (System UUID) embedded in the computer firmware by the computer manufacturer.
 For Surface devices, you can see this entry in the computer firmware under **Device Information**.